 We aspire to the highest standards for people and will continue to raise these standards in line with our goal of zero harm.

-- We are rolling out health and well-being programs to all employees.
+- We continue to roll out health and well-being programs to all employees.

 More examples of how we make progress